 Parent conference prior to student returning to school.
-Apology to staff, ask to rejoin class and student notifies parent.
+Apology to staff, ask to rejoin class and

 10. Extortion

 Extortion is the use of threat, intimidation, force, or deception to take, or receive something from someone else.
 Extortion is against the law.
 Violations of this rule will result in disciplinary action up to and including suspension or expulsion.